-However, in 2019 the tournament will replace the Bridgestone Invitational and become one of the World Golf Championships and will henceforth be known as the WGC-Fedex St. Jude Invitational.
+However, in 2019 the tournament replaced the Bridgestone Invitational and became one of the World Golf Championships and is henceforth known as the WGC-Fedex St. Jude Invitational.
 Yay for Memphis!
 Let’s just hope the famous “Hush Y’all!” signs don’t go anywhere.

 I know what you’re thinking: How in the hell do you expect me to run 26 miles in that Memphis heat!?
 Well, the St. Jude Marathon is in December, the only time it’s acceptable to break a sweat on purpose.
 But chances are, if this is on your list of “things to do in Memphis”, then it’s probably the reason you came here in the first place.

 The race starts outside FedExForum, passes through the St. Jude campus where patients and their families gather to cheer you on, continues on through Overton Park and other historic points in town, and ends downtown on Union Avenue with a finish festival at AutoZone Park.

 It’s seen locally as the unofficial start to spring (and a heavy festival season) and 100% of proceeds benefit the Porter-Leath Foundation.
 Admission is free and events include cooking contests, crawfish-eating contests, bobbing for crawfish, three stages of live music, and getting as messy as humanly possible.

 BTW, crawfish are these little creatures we eat here in the South–it’s like a teeny tiny lobster.
 We boil them in spices and eat their tail meat.
 They’re spicy and delicious and not at all weird.)

 Clearly, everything we love to eat in Memphis has been festival-ized and hot wings are no exception.
-The Southern Hot Wing Festival takes place annually in April, at Tiger Lane, and is practically the BBQ Fest of hot wings.
+The World Championship Hot Wing Contest & Festival (formerly known as the Southern Hot Wing Festival) takes place annually in April, at Tiger Lane, and is practically the BBQ Fest of hot wings.